-This assessment will focus only on those elements of the property which are to be directly affected by the proposals contained within Planning Application P/20/026, for clarity and brevity.
-This is restricted to the two 2-storey elements of Trevean only - see Figure 02 for illustration.
-Proposals affecting the studio/glasshouse, the kitchen and the single storey linking component will be subject to a separate Planning Application and a PEA/PRA of these proposals will be contained in a separate report.
+This assessment will focus only on those elements of the property which are to be directly affected by the proposals contained within Planning Application P/20/039, for clarity and brevity.
+This is restricted to the single-storey elements of the main residential building at Trevean and the detatched glasshouse/workshop - see Figure 02 for illustration.
+Proposals affecting the two-storey elements of the residential building are subject to a separate Planning Application and a PEA/PRA of these proposals will be contained in a separate report.

-3.5 External
+3.5 Glasshouse/Workshop - External